tomatolog/manticore/docs/2_installation/installation.rst

 -  ondisk\_dict\_default is deprecated.
 No need to save RAM this way.

-None of the different querying methods are deprecated, but SphinxQL is the most advanced method.
-We plan to remove SphinxAPI and Sphinx SE someday so it would be a good idea to start using SphinxQL.
+None of the different querying methods are deprecated, but ManticoreQL is the most advanced method.
+We plan to remove ManticoreAPI and Manticore SE someday so it would be a good idea to start using ManticoreQL.

 -  The SetWeights() API call has been deprecated for a long time and has now been removed from official APIs.